Bakhtiar-23/Fitness-Tracker-Full-Stack-/README.md

 # Fitness-Tracker-Full-Stack-
 A full-stack Fitness Tracker application built with JavaScript.
 The frontend uses React and Vite for a fast, modern UI, while the backend is powered by Node.js and Express to handle API requests and data management.
 Tracks user workouts, goals, and progress efficiently.

-# Fitness Tracker Full Stack
+# Some instructions to get started with:

 This is a full-stack Fitness Tracker application built with React, Node.js, Express, and Vite.
 Below are the steps to clone the project, install dependencies, and run the application.